abpframework/abp/docs/en/Community-Articles/2023-04-17-How-to-Optimize-Your-ASP.NET-Core-Web-Application-for-Improved-Performance/post.md

-# 💻 How to Optimize Your ASP.NET Core Web Application for Improved Performance 🚀
+# 💻 How to Optimize Your ASP.NET Application for Improved Performance 🚀

-If you want your ASP.NET Core web application to perform well, you need to optimize it for speed, responsiveness, and user experience.
+If you want your ASP.NET application to perform well, you need to optimize it for speed, responsiveness, and user experience.
 Performance optimization is critical for factors like fast page load times, improved response efficiency, and happy users.
 In this article, I'll provide several tips and tricks to help you optimize performance in ASP.NET Core.

-## 🚀 Use Response Compression
+## 🚀 Use Response Compression in Your ASP.NET Application
 You can use ASP.NET Core's built-in response compression middleware to compress response data and reduce the amount of data that needs to be transferred over the network.
 To use response compression, add the following code to your application's Startup.cs file:

 ```javascript